-The use case of storing light curves for one object in multiple photometric bands can be supported simply by addition of one independent axis - the spectral axis.
-Having the light curve points in multiple bands, e.g., UBVRI, is nothing more than having one more discrete spectral axis with coordinates that can have 5 different values.
-If the spectral axis is described in continuous intervals, the error FIELD would be meaningful, for just a list of filter names we are storing only data value elements, i.e. field attribute of Cube Axis, with textual information.
+spectral axis.
+Having the light curve points in multiple bands, e.g., UBVRI, is nothing more than having one more discrete spectral axis with coordinates that can have 5 distinct values.
+If the spectral axis is described in continuous intervals, the error FIELD would be meaningful, for just a list of filter names we are storing only data value elements, i.e. value attribute of Quantity, with textual information.